neverfap-deluxe/nfd-api/content/content_articles/DONE--INTRO-the-one-rule-of-neverfap.md

 Movement is what helps us get to our destination, not describing what that destination ideally should be.

-This is why much of the content on this website is built around verifiable practices, so that you can actively improve and make changes to your life on a regular basis.
+This is why much of the content on NeverFap Deluxe is built around verifiable practices, so that you can actively improve and make changes to your life on a regular basis.

 Ultimately, there is only one rule of NeverFap.